 The menu at Nakiryu featured spicy noodles (tantanmen), soy-sauce based soup (shoyu ramen), salt-based soup (shio ramen), and dipping noodles (tsukemen ramen).

 Though tempting to try the other options, you want to order the tantanmen.
 This soup is why Nakiryu received their Michelin star.
 And, this is their number one seller.

 If you arrive hungry and are the type of person who likes to order two bowls of ramen, then I have some bad news for you.
 At Nakiryu, each person could only order one bowl of ramen.

 Fortunately, you could add a large serving of noodles to most menu items for an additional 100 yen.
 While a regular serving of noodles was fine for me, I noticed many people ordering the extra noodles.
 If you are hungry, I recommend going for the larger portion of noodles.

 Interior of Nakiryu

-After about an hour waiting in line, I finally made it through the glass door and inside the restaurant.
-Immediately to the right after entering was the vending machine used to order.
+After an hour waiting in line, I made it through the glass door and into the restaurant.
+Immediately to the right after entering was a vending machine used to order.

-The decor was simple with white walls and exposed pipes and lights throughout the dining room and kitchen.
-There wasn’t a lot of natural light flowing into the room but the space still felt bright.
+The décor was simple with white walls and exposed pipes and lights throughout the dining room and kitchen.
+There wasn’t a lot of natural light flowing into the room but the space felt bright.
 The restaurant had a modern, industrial feeling to it but felt warm and welcoming.